 Ellis is a freelance writer and essayist.
-His work has been published in Relief: A Journal of Art and Faith; Able Muse: A Review of Poetry, Prose, and Art; Jonah Magazine; and many others.
-He was awarded a Fulbright U.S. Student Scholarship to Saint-Louis, Senegal, and a graduate teaching fellowship at Saint Mary's College of California where he taught undergraduate writing and literature and earned his M.F.A in creative nonfiction.
+His work has been published in Relief: A Journal of Art and Faith; Able Muse: A Review of Poetry, Prose, and Art; Embodied Effigies Magazine; Jonah Magazine; and others.
+He was awarded a Fulbright U.S. Student Scholarship to Saint-Louis, Senegal, and a graduate teaching fellowship at Saint Mary's College of California where he taught undergraduate creative writing and composition and earned an M.F.A in creative nonfiction.
 Ellis was a contributing editor for Warriors Always Ready Inc., a nonprofit benefitting veterans, reservists, and national guardsmen in the San Francisco Bay Area.
 He serves in the United States Army Reserve, as a paratrooper.

 A first-generation college student, Eduardo Tinoco holds a Master of Library and Information Science Degree from San Jose State University, a Bachelor of Arts Degree, in English, from California State University, Northridge and is currently pursuing a Doctorate of Education at the USC Rossier School of Education, with a concentration on Higher Education.